SophieS9/SG-Python-Intro/Intro_Python.md

 In this tutorial, I'm going to introduce a few basic concepts to get you started with pythons.
 You might not get through all of these in an hour, but don't worry!
 These are:
 1. Variables - what they are and how to declare them
-2. Math - using python to do some simple equations
+2. Arithmetic - using python to do some simple equations
 3. Strings - and the cool stuff you can do with them
 4. Lists - lists of variables
 5. Loops - doing the same thing lots of times